valITino/catchattack-beta/README.md

 4. Import and use it in your pages or other components

 ---

+## Integration & Customisation

+- **Edge Agent** – integrate with existing EDR/XDR and vulnerability scanners or perform self-managed discovery using OS tools such as `osquery`, PowerShell or `/proc` when no tools are present.
+- **Infra Builder** – replace the sample Terraform with your own infrastructure templates and ensure a monitoring agent is installed in each lab VM.
+- **RT Script Generator** and **Rule Factory** – currently return stub outputs;
+  connect them to a real LLM for Atomic Red Team script and Sigma rule generation.
+- **Deployer** – stub clients must be replaced to call real EDR/XDR and scanner APIs.
+Provide `EDR_URL`, `EDR_TOKEN`, `NESSUS_URL` and `NESSUS_TOKEN`
+  environment variables.
+- For production use, move from SQLite to Postgres, secure Kafka with TLS/SASL, and set `KAFKA_BOOTSTRAP` to your broker address.

 ## Contributing
 We welcome contributions from the community.
 To contribute: